Oriented Borel-Moore homologies of toric varieties: Background

-is exact.
-We say that such an theory \emph{satisfies descent}.
-It is not known whether or not this holds for a general Borel-Moore homology theory, but it is known to hold for $\Omega_*$ by \cite{Karu2}, so most all interesting Borel-Moore homologies satisfy descent.
+It is not known whether or not these properties hold for a general Borel--Moore homology theory, but they are known to hold for $\Omega_*$ by \cite{LM,Karu2}, and therefore also for all oriented Borel--Moore homology theories obtained from algebraic bordism by a change of coefficients.